nordcloud/serverless-jest-plugin/README.md

 A Serverless Plugin for the [Serverless Framework](http://www.serverless.com) which adds support for test-driven development using [jest](https://facebook.github.io/jest/)

-**THIS PLUGIN REQUIRES SERVERLESS V1.0 OR NEWER!**
+**THIS PLUGIN REQUIRES SERVERLESS V1.0 OR LATER!**

 More familiar with Mocha?
-Use [serverless-mocha-plugin](https://github.com/sc5/serverless-mocha-plugin).
+Try [serverless-mocha-plugin](https://github.com/sc5/serverless-mocha-plugin).

 ## Introduction